Gabriela-Amaro/Sistema-de-gerenciamento-de-estoque/README.md

 #### 4.2 Orçamento

-O desenvolvimento do sistema deve ser realizado dentro do orçamento previsto pelo cliente, sem comprometer a qualidade ou as funcionalidades essenciais.
+O desenvolvimento do sistema deve ser realizado dentro do orçamento previsto, sem comprometer a qualidade ou as funcionalidades essenciais.